Poems from 2025

 without a window.

-I flick it with my finger
+I flick the glass with my finger

 and it shatters.